Cryptolibertarian-id/The-Golang-Course/README.md

 When a program is running, data must be stored in a memory, in a running program there are two areas of memory that are used, namely the stack and the heap.

 Stack is an array of memory that has the characteristics of a last-in, first-out (LIFO) data structure.
+For instance, if a function A() calls a function B(), then A() cannot finish until B() has finished.

+The entries of the stack are "activation records," and they are temporary in the sense that each record exists only for the duration of the call it represents.
+Whenever a function is invoked, an activation record for it is created and pushed on the stack.
+When the function returns, this record is popped.
+This activity always occurs at the top of the stack

 <img src="assets/Stack-Illustration.png" style="zoom:120%;" />

-Stack is used to make Static Memory allocation and Heap is used to create Dynamic Memory, both of which are stored in RAM (Random Access Memory).
+Stack is used to make **Static Memory allocation** and Heap is used to create **Dynamic Memory allocation**, both of which are stored in RAM (Random Access Memory).

 Variables allocated on the stack are stored directly in memory and access to static memory is very fast.

 Variables allocated on the heap have memory allocated at run time and access to dynamic memory tends to be slow.

+The heap is a more flexible data structure in that memory can be allocated and freed from the heap in any order desired.
+It is not limited to LIFO.
+When you need data to exist in a pattern which can't be described by LIFO, you need something like a heap.
+For instance, if some deeply nested function creates a piece of data and wants to return it to a higher level, this data must come from the heap.
+If it came from the stack, the data would be destroyed when the function which generated it returns.

 <img src="assets/Memory-Heap.png" style="zoom:120%;" />

 In the illustration in Figure 1 there are three objects in the heap, in Figure 2 one of the objects in the heap is no longer used, in Figure 3 the garbage collector finds that there are objects that are no longer used and in Figure 4 the objects on the heap have been cleaned by the Garbage Collector.

+Another factor which plays into whether a piece of data goes on the heap or the stack, is whether the size of that data is known at compile time.